gsol-mo/esg-dashboard/README.md

-This document provides a structured solution to the ESG Dashboard design activity.
+This document presents a structured solution for the ESG Dashboard design activity in Lab 3 of the SAM 503 course at the Illinois Institute of Technology.
 For each company, you will find:
 (1) a full annotated dataset with data quality flags, (2) recommended dashboard KPIs with prioritisation rationale,